Scubber/macOS-Dotfiles/README.md

 - Backup/replace existing shell profiles
 - Option to setup a static IP
-- Interactive selection of specific or all scripts
+- Option to run specific or all scripts
+- Option to select fresh or existing macOS install, if existing, don't do some stuff
 - Automate iTerm2 theme as described in [here](https://github.com/mbadolato/iTerm2-Color-Schemes/issues/140)

 ### Credit